This post may contain affiliate links. Please read our disclosure policy.

 - Transfer the jam into a glass mason jar, secure with lid and store in the refrigerator for up to 10 days.

 - Stovetop Instructions: Cook the strawberries in a saucepan over medium-high heat and until the berries start to break down and the mixture is bubbling.
-You can use the back of a spoon or potato masher to mash the berries and create your desired consistency.
+You can use the back of a spoon or potato masher (affiliate link) to mash the berries and create your desired consistency.
 Reduce the heat to medium low and stir in the maple syrup, salt and chia seeds until well blended.
 Remove mixture from heat and allow to cool to room temperature.

 Recipe source: The Fresh and Healthy Instant Pot Cookbook (affiliate link) by Megan Gilmore